Chapati (1 Piece) and English Masoor Dal (1 Cup)

 Physical Activity

-Consider a short walk or light exercise after meals.
-Physical activity can help your body utilize glucose more efficiently.
+Consider taking a short walk after eating to help your body use the glucose more efficiently.

 Find Glucose response for your favourite foods